A minimax method for the spectral fractional Laplacian and related evolution problems: Numerical experiments on related evolution problems

-The standard Keller-Segel model is a well-established mathematical model used to describe chemotaxis, that is the directed movement of cells or organisms in response to chemical gradients.
-In recent years, there has been significant interest in studying nonlocal generalizations of the model, with the standard Laplacian replaced by the fractional Laplacian, for instance \cite{Biler1999, BilerKarch2011, Lafleche2019} and the references therein.
+The standard Keller--Segel model is a well-established mathematical model used to describe chemotaxis, that is, the directed movement of cells or organisms in response to chemical gradients.
+In recent years, there has been significant interest in studying nonlocal generalizations of the model, with the standard Laplacian replaced by the fractional Laplacian; see, for instance, \cite{Biler1999, BilerKarch2011, Lafleche2019} and the references therein.
 This variant is motivated by the need to model anomalous diffusion, such as Lévy flights or long-range interactions, often observed in biological and ecological systems.
 The model is given by

-Blow-up in the context of the Keller-Segel model refers to the unbounded growth of the solution in finite time, signifying the collapse of the population into a singular structure.
+Blow-up in the context of the Keller--Segel model refers to the unbounded growth of the solution in finite time, signifying the collapse of the population into a singular structure.
 The conditions under which blow-up occurs are critical for understanding the balance between chemotactic attraction and diffusive dispersion.

-For the classical Keller-Segel equation, that is $s=1$, it has been proved that in $\mathbb{R}^{d}$ blow-up of the solution can occur if the initial mass is larger than a critical value.
-In the seminal paper \cite{Jager1992} blow-up was proved for the classical model in $\mathbb{R}^2$ when the initial mass exceeds a critical threshold, which was later determined, in \cite{Dolbeault2004}, with the result further completed and improved in \cite{Doulbeaut2006}, where it has been shown that given $M := \int_{\Omega} \rho_{0} \dx$ if $M>8\pi$ the density blows up in finite time, while for $M<8\pi$ blow-up does not take place.
-More information on blow-up profiles were obtained in \cite{Herrero1997,Velazquez2002}.
-In $\mathbb{R}^d$, for $d\geq 3$, the blow-up is dependent not only on the initial mass of the solution, but also on how the initial mass density is concentrated, we refer for further details to \cite{CPZ04}.
+For the classical Keller--Segel equation, that is, for $s=1$, it has been shown that in $\mathbb{R}^{d}$ blow-up of the solution can occur if the initial mass is larger than a critical value.
+In the seminal paper \cite{Jager1992} blow-up was proved for the classical model in $\mathbb{R}^2$ when the initial mass exceeds a critical threshold, which was later determined in \cite{Dolbeault2004}, with the result further completed and improved in \cite{Doulbeaut2006}, where it was shown that, given $M := \int_{\Omega} \rho_{0} \dx$, if $M>8\pi$ then the density blows up in finite time, while for $M<8\pi$ blow-up does not take place.
+Additional information on blow-up profiles was obtained in \cite{Herrero1997,Velazquez2002}.
+In $\mathbb{R}^d$, for $d\geq 3$, the blow-up depends not only on the initial mass of the solution, but also on how the initial mass density is concentrated; we refer to \cite{CPZ04} for further details.